StarlingXWeb/starlingx-website/site/index.md

 ## About StarlingX

 StarlingX is a complete cloud infrastructure software stack for the edge used by the most demanding applications in industrial IOT, telecom, video delivery and other ultra-low latency use cases.
-Based on mature software deployed for mission critical applications, newly open sourced StarlingX code is the base for edge implementations in scalable solutions that is ready for production now.
+With deterministic low latency required by edge applications, and tools that make distributed edge manageable, StarlingX provides a container-based infrastructure for edge implementations in scalable solutions that is ready for production now.

 <a href="/learn/" class="link is-primary">Learn More ></a>